tarolandia/vinyl/README.md

 __:warn_on_missing_validators true/false__

-Display a warning on STDOUT when calling a missing validator
+Display a warning on STDOUT when calling a non-existent validator (Missing validators output always default to false)

 ## Defining Rules